 So I am going to weigh my thoughts on a pendulum.
 Say the pendulum swung to yes, then I wonder why we have educated Africans who make little or no effort in enhancing the social and economic well-being of the continent.
-I wonder why people with academic zeal are not supported or encouraged to be their best selves and I wonder when top political leadership in Africa will be a function of the educated class.
+I wonder why people with academic zeal are not supported or encouraged to be their best selves.
+I wonder when top political leadership in Africa will be a function of the educated class.

 Graduates leave school with high hopes (one may have struggled to graduate through economic hardships).
 Then comes the government(s) with no visible plan(s) to assimilate these graduates into the workforce.
-So is education really relevant for the African youth?
+So is education relevant for the African youth?